oselvar/inverse-fetch/README.md

 All of these web frameworks have one thing in common:
 *They all have their own proprietary way of defining routes.*

+Architecture changes *do* happen.
+You might start out with one web framework, and for various reasons (scaling, company politics etc) you might want to switch to another one.

+If you have a lot of routes, this can be a lot of work.
+You have to rewrite all your routes to the new framework.

+With Inverse Fetch, you can define your routes using the Fetch API.
+This means that you can switch to another web framework without having to rewrite your routes.

 ## Local development

 For instance, you might be using AWS Lambda during production.
 While it's possible to emulate AWS Lambda locally, you have to endure a very long delay between each change to your code.